Digital Matters - More Mud

 Technological and military organisation have long been extensions of the existing power of the monarch and state into new territories, material and human support for the search for private profit.
 Meanwhile, back at the planetary level, the progressive associations of concrete Modernism have run into the wall: progress is now encircled by increasingly ‘unseasonal’ weather patterns, and undermined by the daily media outpouring of post-democratic political sentiment.
 Concrete culture now echoes the mid 20th century observations of Karl Polanyi.
 But when capitalism faces off against democracy today, it chooses what Colin Crouch dubbed ‘post-democracy’, before stretching itself out across future space.

-Stills from Luther's next part of the film Concrete: The Great Transformation
+Stills from Luther's film Concrete: The Great Transformation

 1. Aion A mine, (Emma Kunz), Sweitzerland, 2019

 2. Lime mining, Aalborg Portland, Aalborg, Denmark, 2017

 4-9.
 Aalborg (Aalborg Portland, Aalborg University (1972), Main Library (1980), Lina Bo Bardi´s SECS Community Center, Sao Paulo, Brazil, (1982), rebuilding the harbour front (2018))